- Offered as:

 Hospitality business management focuses on management operations in the hospitality field, lodging, tourism, and food and beverage businesses.
 Students in this business option are taught theoretical and applied methods, interpersonal skills, leadership aptitude, and teamwork strategies.

-- Summer programs in Italy and Thailand.
+- Summer and semester programs in Switzerland, Italy, and France.

 - All of the program's courses are taught in a state-of-the-art building with classrooms featuring Internet connections and the latest audiovisual technology.